In this guide

 If you received franking credits during the financial year but don’t need to lodge a tax return, you’re still eligible to claim a refund of your credits.

-You can apply for your refund online through your myGov account linked to ATO Services, over the phone, or by mail using the Application for refund of franking credits for individuals form.
+You can apply for your refund online through your myGov account linked to ATO Services, over the phone, or by mail using the ‘Refund of franking credits for individuals’ form.

-The ATO has also started providing automatic refunds of franking credits to eligible seniors using information provided by share registries.
+The ATO also provides automatic refunds of franking credits to eligible seniors using information provided by share registries.
 If you’re eligible and aren’t required to lodge a tax return, you won’t need to apply for a refund of your franking credits as they will be refunded automatically.

 What is SAPTO and why does it matter?

-The Seniors and Pensioners Tax Offset (SAPTO) can reduce – or even eliminate – the amount of tax you’re liable to pay, so it may mean you’re not required to lodge a tax return.
+The Seniors and Pensioners Tax Offset (SAPTO) can reduce – or even eliminate – the amount of tax you’re liable to pay, which may mean you’re not required to lodge a tax return.

 Eligibility for SAPTO requires you to meet certain conditions: